tkokev/codepipeline-demos/slack/SLACK.md

 # CodePipeline Slack Integration Demo

 NOTE: This demo builds on the "Versioning Demo" covered in the top level [README](../README.md) of this repo.
 If you haven't already performed those steps, please do so now.
 They must be completed prior to continuing on with this demo.
+You must also already have a Slack account and be the Owner of a Workspace.
+Otherwise, they are free and easy to setup.

 # Background